cisco/mindmeld/docs/source/intent_classification.rst

 Training The Model
 ******************

-Once your model config is loaded, you can load your training data and train the model:
+Once the model config is loaded, you can load the training data and train the model:

 .. code-block:: python

+  from mindmeld.intent_classification import IntentClassifier

-  # Load your training data to a Data Frame
+  # Load training data to a Data Frame
   training_data = mm.load_data(domain='clothing')

   # Train The Classifier